mui/mui-x/docs/data/introduction/overview/overview.md

 MUI Core focuses on empowering the creation of great design systems with React.
 It comes with two themes (Material Design and a in-house one).
-It’s about solving design problems.
+It's about solving design problems.
 It contains foundational UI component libraries like Material UI and MUI Base.
 These libraries are open source, MIT-licensed, and free forever.